andrewinfosec/ref/README.md

 By Andrew Stewart ([http://andrewinfosec.com](http://andrewinfosec.com))

-`ref` is a CLI took for managing references in large writing projects.
+`ref` is a CLI tool for managing references in large writing projects.
 The program uses the filesystem as a database, with one directory per reference number.

 NB: This program assumes macOS.